zS1L3NT/ts-npm-ytmusic-api/docs/guides/usage/getPlaylist.md

 # Getting a playlist

-`getPlaylist()` will fetch you information about a specific playlist by it's ID.
+`getPlaylist()` will fetch you information about a specific playlist by its ID.

 ```ts
 ytmusic.getPlaylist("OLAK5uy_nRb467jR73IXKybwzw22_rTYIJ808x4Yc").then(playlist => {